riceissa/issarice.com/wiki/index.md

 work on incremental donor similarity computation and some other minor changes.
 You can see [my commits](https://github.com/vipulnaik/donations/commits?author=riceissa).

+I started work on a series of wiki pages about specific individuals, mostly those involved in the [effective altruism]() movement and the [rationality community]().
+This work is not public, but a subset of the work may eventually be made public, and the work is intended to help with public writeups in the future.
+This work is funded by Vipul Naik.

 # Activity feeds

 Here are some activity feeds that track what I've been working on: